Miglustat: Mechanism of action

-Earlier treatments on the market (imiglucerase (approved in 1995), velaglucerase (approved in 2010), taliglucerase alfa (Elelyso) (approved in 2012)) are enzyme replacement therapy - they are functioning versions of the enzyme that doesn't work.
-Miglustat works differently - it prevents the formation of the substance that builds up when the enzyme doesn't work; this is called substrate reduction therapy.
+Earlier treatments on the market (imiglucerase (approved in 1995), velaglucerase (approved in 2010), taliglucerase alfa (Elelyso) (approved in 2012)) are enzyme replacement therapy—they are functioning versions of the enzyme that doesn't work.
+Miglustat, on the other hand, prevents the formation of the substance that builds up when the enzyme doesn't work; this is called substrate reduction therapy.

 Chemistry

 Miglustat is an iminosugar, a synthetic analogue of D-glucose and a white to off-white crystalline solid that has a bitter taste.

 Society and culture

 Legal status

 Miglustat has been approved in the EU, Canada, and Japan for treating progressive neurological complications in people with Niemann–Pick disease, type C (NPC).

-Miglustat has not received approval for this indication outside of these countries and use for this disease, including the US, is off-label.
+On 26 April 2023, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) adopted a positive opinion, recommending the granting of a marketing authorization for the medicinal product Opfolda, intended for the treatment of glycogen storage disease type II (Pompe disease) in combination with cipaglucosidase alfa.
+The applicant for this medicinal product is Amicus Therapeutics Europe Limited.
+Opfolda is a hybrid medicine of Zavesca which has been authorized in the EU since 2002.
+Opfolda contains the same active substance as Zavesca but in a lower strength.
+It is also authorized for a different indication and can only be used in combination with cipaglucosidase alfa.
+Miglustat (Opfolda) was approved for medical use in the European Union in June 2023.

 Research

 In July 2004, Actelion started a clinical trial of miglustat to treat Tay–Sachs disease, particularly late-onset Tay–Sachs with an estimated enrollment of 10 subjects; the trial ended August 2007.

 In November 2007, Actelion initiated a clinical trial with miglustat in people with cystic fibrosis (CF) who have the ΔF508 in both copies of the cystic fibrosis transmembrane conductance regulator (CFTR) gene; the study ended in March 2008.
 The cystic fibrosis trial showed no effect.